 We’re often cautioned against sweet foods when trying to lose weight or get healthier in general.
-But if you’re on a health kick and still having cravings for something sweet, we have some good news.
-There’s one delicious treat that might be the key to a healthier gut, more stable blood-sugar, and even weight loss — dates.
+But if you’re on a health kick and still having cravings for something sweet, the benefits of dates might be the key to a healthier gut, more stable blood-sugar, and even weight loss — dates.

 Grown natively in tropical climates, dates are the fruit that come from the date palm tree.
 You’ll mostly find dates — usually Medjool or Deglet Noor varieties — for sale in the US in their dried form.
 They have a sweet flavor and slightly chewy texture, almost like an overgrown raisin.
 They’re often used as an all-natural sugar substitute in baking and other recipes, but the best part about them isn’t even their sweet taste.